DorianGPersaud/mc-scheduler/README.md

 ##### Example:

-These are a list of classes that I needed to register for in the Fall 2015 Semester.
+These are a list of classes that I needed to register for in the Fall 2015 Semester:
 * EECE 303
 * EECE 305
 * EECE 307